 It is commonly the most distressing aspects of traumatic brain injury that are the hardest to treat effectively.
 Often sufferers will experience problems controlling their temper and mood swings, managing stress, and with their memory and problem solving skills.
 The recovery process is long and arduous, draining both the resolve of the patient and the bank account of their parents.
 Some patients may wait years before they are even referred for specific types of treatment, due to the high demand and the time period involved.

 Often the symptoms of mild traumatic brain injury, such as a concussion, are difficult to read and the sufferer may have to undergo a series of expensive tests and scans before an accurate diagnosis can be made.
 Also, because the symptoms are rarely overt or obvious to the naked eye, there is a certain amount of stigma to the illness and sufferers may be considered to be 'faking' the severity of their injury.
 Despite this, the effects of a sports-related brain injury can last forever.
 Concussions or other traumatic injuries to the brain can cause epilepsy and increase the risk for conditions such as Alzheimer's disease, Parkinson's disease and other brain disorders more commonly associated with old age.

 While it is sometimes difficult to allocate blame within a sporting arena, if you or someone you care about suffered a traumatic brain injury because of a sporting incident that could have been prevented were it not for another person's negligence, you have the right to hold that person legally and financially responsible.
-To protect your rights, you should speak with the experienced New York head injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 as soon as possible.
+To protect your rights, you should speak with the experienced New York head injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 as soon as possible.